frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 - **binary**: A base64 encoded string representing binary data.
 - **uuid**: A string that is a uuid.

+**Native Representaiton**

+Values `MUST` be represented as strings.

 ### `number`

 The field contains numbers of any kind including decimals.

+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings following the rules below.

-If [native representation](../glossary/#native-representation) is a string, formatting follows that of decimal in [XMLSchema](https://www.w3.org/TR/xmlschema-2/#decimal): a non-empty finite-length sequence of decimal digits separated by a period as a decimal indicator.
+Formatting follows that of decimal in [XMLSchema](https://www.w3.org/TR/xmlschema-2/#decimal): a non-empty finite-length sequence of decimal digits separated by a period as a decimal indicator.
 An optional leading sign is allowed.
 If the sign is omitted, "+" is assumed.
 Leading and trailing zeroes are optional.
 If the fractional part is zero, the period and following zero(es) can be omitted.
 For example: '-1.23', '12678967.543233', '+100000.00', '210'.

 The following special string values are permitted (case need not be respected):